6.13.1 Combined Words

-Gforth allows you to define combined words – words that have an arbitrary combination of interpretation and compilation semantics.
+Gforth allows you to define combined words – words that have an arbitrary combination of interpretation and compilation semantics (some people call them NDCS words, and mean words with non-default and non-immediate compilation semantics).

 interpret/compile: ( interp-xt comp-xt "name" – ) gforth-0.2 “interpret/compile:”